kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 I interviewed for a contract position once and got a question about Promises.
 I answered it and also recalled a time when I used it on the job, making sure to use phrases like "race condition" and "jQuery when/done pattern."

 That answer went above and beyond what I was asked.
-It quantified with the interviewer that I had Promise experience and didn't just Google the answer.
+It quantified with the interviewer that I had Promise experience and didn't just Google the answer before we met.

 I got the contract.